base-org/web/apps/base-docs/docs/building-with-base-and-foundry/testing.md

 ## My First Test with Foundry

-Considering the default test that the `forge init hello_foundry_in_base` command provides in the seed Foundry project.
+Consider the default test that the `forge init hello_foundry_in_base` command provides in the seed Foundry project.

 ```javascript
 // SPDX-License-Identifier: UNLICENSED